 More and more corporations are discovering the benefits of blockchain technology and, for example, are using it to map their supply chains or use it for the digital storage of physical assets.
 The foundations are set, the ecosystem, along with its strong players — startups, universities, innovative companies, strong technology, financial, pharmaceutical, and industrial clusters — is in place, and the legislature has created excellent framework conditions.
 The financial center, in particular, can secure its leading position with the establishment of digital assets and trading platforms that are ready for takeoff.

 But, it would be fatal if we now merely sat back and rested on our laurels: Thirty years ago, the World Wide Web was developed at CERN near Geneva, but the triumphant advance of the Internet took place neither in Switzerland nor in Europe, but in the USA in Silicon Valley.
 So what is needed now is awareness on the part of the population and the business community that Crypto Valley is the future and holds immense business potential.
 Those cantons that have supported their ecosystems with funding programs, first and foremost Zug, Zurich, Ticino, Vaud, and Geneva, are now reaping the rewards.
 The settlement of new blockchain companies continues despite a previous crypto winter and Corona in 2020.
 Investments are now needed to ensure that the “Crypto Nation Switzerland” really stands tall.

 Johann Niklaus Schneider-Ammann was a member of the Federal Council and Head of the Federal Department of Economic Affairs, Education and Research from 2010 to 2018.
-Currently, he is a member of the Board of Directors of CV VC.
+Currently, he is a former member of the Board of Directors of CV VC.